 Providing student access to EdPotential

-In this article, we'll cover how can provide student access to EdPotential.
+In this article, we'll cover how you can provide student access to EdPotential.

 Step 1